Glosseta/storedat-api-starter-template/README.md

 # Stordat API Starter

 Unleash the power of Web3 storage with a single GraphQL API over decentralized storage providers like Arweave and Filecoin.
-[Storedat API](https://storedat.io) is one of the easiest ways to start using decentralized web3 storage without the hassle of managing wallets, signing for transactions, paying for uploads, etc..
+[Storedat](https://storedat.io) is a GraphQL API built ontop of existing web3 storage providers like Arweave and Filecoin.
+We exist to accelerate the adoption of decentralized storage by providing a provider agnostic way to read and write data with those protocols all the while abstracting away web3 from the user.
+No dealing with wallets, signing transactions, storing private keys, paying transactions costs, and so on.
+Just plug in and storedat

-Use this starter template repo to get going with the [Storedat API](https://storedat.io).
+Use this starter template repo to get going with [Storedat](https://storedat.io).
 You can use it to give you an example of how to integrate the API into your app or you can even use it as a base for your own project!

 ## How to get started